dahln/BlazorWASM_CRUD_B2C/README.md

 ### Setup:
 Clone the repo.
 To run the application, you need to run both the API and the Blazor app.
 If you have a cors issue, ensure the port used in Startup.cs is the same as the port the client app is running on.

+The Azure B2C settings are set in the appSettings.json files.
+This public repo does not include those values - set those values using your specific Azure B2C values/id's.

 ### DB Migration Commands:
 Add-Migration -Project BlazorWASM_CRUD_B2C.Data -StartupProject BlazorWASM_CRUD_B2C.API -Name InitialCreate